foundation/foundation-sites/docs/pages/off-canvas.md

 ### Wrapper

-You can add an optionalwrapper around off-canvas and the content.
+You can add an optional wrapper around off-canvas and the content.
 This hides the vertical (on top/bottom off-canvas) or horizontal (on left/right off-canvas) scrollbars the body will have.
 Simply add a container with the class `.off-canvas-wrapper`.

 ```html